The construction of a simple circuit which mixes two sounds is explained in this article.

 - Connect the audio output jack between the collector of the transistor through a 4.7uF capacitor and the ground terminal of the power supply.

-- Double check connections and make sure there are no short circuits.
+- Check twice the connections and make sure there are no short circuits.

 - Connect audio sources to the input jacks.